-Another key finding of the UWMP is that, in addition to baseline investments described in the 2012 Plan, additional investments will be necessary to achieve the District's water supply reliability level of service goal.
-The District is in the process of updating the 2012 Plan with the Water Supply Master Plan 2040 (the "Water Supply Master Plan"), with a target completion in 2019.
-The process of developing the Water Supply Master Plan will involve evaluating groups of water supply projects and programs to achieve long-term water supply reliability targets.
-The preliminary lifecycle cost projections for the groups of water supply projects and programs ranges from less than \$500 million to over \$3 billion.
-The impact of the implementation of the various groups of water supply projects and programs on the District will also be evaluated in the Water Supply Master Plan.
-The objectives of the 2012 Plan have been incorporated into the District's Capital Improvement Program and the new objectives and projects in the completed Water Supply Master Plan are expected to be incorporated into the Capital Improvement Program in the future.
+In addition to baseline investments described in the 2012 Plan, additional investments will likely be necessary to achieve the District's updated water supply reliability 'level of service' goal, as approved by the District on January 14, 2019.
+The District is in the process of updating the 2012 Plan with the Water Supply Master Plan 2040 (the "Water Supply Master Plan"), with a target completion in December 2019.
+The process of developing the Water Supply Master Plan has involved evaluating groups of water supply projects and programs to achieve long-term water supply reliability targets.
+The preliminary lifecycle cost projections for the groups of water supply projects and programs considered in the Water Supply Master Plan ranges from less than \$500 million to over \$3 billion.
+The impact of the implementation of the various groups of water supply projects and programs on the District will also be provided in the Water Supply Master Plan.
+The objectives of the 2012 Plan were incorporated into the District's Capital Improvement Program and the new objectives and projects in the completed Water Supply Master Plan are expected to be incorporated into the Capital Improvement Program in the future.
 See the caption "CAPITAL IMPROVEMENT PROGRAM."